Open Enrollment Between Districts

 How do I apply?

-You may request an open enrollment application from any Iowa school district, area education agency, or the state department of education.
+You may request an open enrollment form from any DCSD school, from any Iowa school district, area education agency, or the state department of education.
 An application must be completed for each child and filed with the resident school district.
+Applications must be turned in to the Achievement Service Center, Attn: Corri Guy, 1702 N. Main Street., Davenport, IA 52803.

 When do I apply?

-Forms must be filed with the resident district by March 1 of the school year preceding the school year for which open enrollment is requested.
-For example, an application must be filed by March 1, 2012, in order to be approved for the 2012-13 school year.
-This deadline also applies for students who will be starting Kindergarten.
+For students in grades 1 – 12, forms must be filed with the resident district by March 1 of the school year preceding the school year for which open enrollment is requested.
+For example, an application for students in grades 1- 12 must be filed by March 1, 2018, in order to be approved for the 2018-19 school year.

 Does each child need to file an application?